Society Marks Centennial with John Hampden Holliday Prize

 Deep Forest: A Novel of the Indiana Frontier

-The manuscript was recently found among old family papers, has been edited by historical writer Nancy Niblack Baxter, and is an official Legacy Project of the Indiana Bicentennial Commission.
-Order your copy now (order form is available here) to be shipped after the book’s release October 15.
+The manuscript was recently found among old family papers, has been edited by historical writer Nancy Niblack Baxter, and was an official Legacy Project of the Indiana Bicentennial Commission.
+Order your copy now (order form is available here).
 Proceeds go to The Society of Indiana Pioneers.